Symbian9/qmapshack-doc-wiki/DeveloperCodingGuideline.md

    };
 ```

-* Use the 'override' keyword where ever appropriate.
+* Use the `override` keyword where ever appropriate.
 When using GCC 5.1 and more recent the compiler will throw a warning.
 This is important because it prevents us from producing some nasty bugs.

-* Use 'const' keyword on methods.
+* Use `const` keyword on methods.
 Best practice is to use right on the spot for every method.
 And remove it the moment the method really alters the object's data.

+* Use `nullptr` for checking pointers against null, avoid using `0` or `NULL` for pointers

 I think that's it.
 Just look at the code and try to mimic the coding style as good as you can.
 A bit of discipline really helps to maintain the beast.